2 Profitable Marijuana Stocks to Buy for 2020 and Beyond

 Let's look at why these two pot players can be winning bets for long-term investors.

 Shares of Aphria are trading at $2.91 as of April 3.
-The stock is down 80% from record highs in January 2018, so it's lost considerable value.
+The stock is down 80% from its record high in January 2018, so it's lost considerable value.
 However, while most cannabis companies are grappling with widening losses, Aphria reported a profit in two of the past three quarters.

 Image source: GETTY IMAGES.